Mega Mewtwo Y Raid Guide – Best Counters, Weakness, CP & Strategy

 • Missing curveballs

-Mega Mewtwo Y – Why mistakes matter
+Mega Mewtwo Y – Common Raid Mistakes

-Using the Wrong Counters
+Using the wrong counters

 Mistake: